Reimagining the police workforce

 Policing: Future workforce

-Police leaders share their vision for the future workforce.
+Police leadership share their vision for the future workforce.

 Fit for the future